dhellmann/pymotw-3/source/abc/index.rst

     :start-after: #end_pymotw_header

-In this case, normal Python class management features are used to recognize :class:`PluginImplementation` as implementing the abstract :class:`PluginBase`.
+In this case, normal Python class management features are used to recognize :class:`SubclassImplementation` as implementing the abstract :class:`PluginBase`.

 .. {{{cog